I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 Breakups get really complicated when there are mutual friends involved.
 If this is the case with your friend's breakup, sitting on the fence while trying to be good friends with both the guy and the girl may not be the right strategy.
 Pick a side and stay true to your friendship.

 Trashy magazines columns that talk about relationship problems are often seen giving out advice that friends should take their heartbroken buddies out for big night outs and wild parties.
 Don't believe this because the last thing your friend wants right now is chaos and commotion.
-Noise, wild night outs and senseless celebrations are not going to heal a broken heart.
+Noise, wild nights out, and senseless celebrations are not going to heal a broken heart.

 Having long conversations on the phone is one way of supporting your friend after a breakup.
 But you should also hang out with your friend to give him or her a sense of comfort on a much deeper level.